ajitatif/system-analysis/README.md

 # system-analysis
 Here be some software system analyses tools I made up myself.
 Thanks me

-I'll make sure to update this README file when I have something
+Right now, [gitlog-converter](gitlog-converter/README.md) is the sole thing here.

+## Contributing

+Please see respective README.md file for contributions.

+For other stuff, you know how to reach out to me; just check my profile.